imxade/Svelte-template/posts/sql-junction-table/page.md

 ---
-title: The Efficiency of Junction Tables vs. Storing Multiple Elements in Rows
+title: The Superiority of Junction Tables over Storing Multiple Elements in Rows for SQL Databases
 description: An exploration of the benefits of using junction tables over storing multiple elements in rows for managing many-to-many relationships in SQL databases.
 date: '2024-05-31'
 tags: